-The Linda Lester Scholarship Fund is a program of the Santa Clara County Farm Bureau, in cooperation with American AgCredit.
-Three scholarships up to $8,000 will be awarded for the Fall of 2017.
+The Linda L. Lester Scholarship Fund is a program of the Santa Clara County Farm Bureau, in cooperation with American AgCredit.
+Scholarships of up to $5,000 will be awarded to 2018 recipients.
 The scholarships are for local high school seniors and college students who have a cumulative GPA of 3.00 or better and plan to major in agriculture, such as agricultural business, forestry, viticulture, animal science, crop science, environmental science, agricultural engineering, agricultural education, agricultural communications, food science, and others.
+Recipients of the scholarship will receive annual payments determined by their length of time remaining in college, up to four years.
+In order to receive annual payments, recipients must provide transcripts from the previous school year and enrollment verification for the upcoming school year.
+A GPA of 2.5 must be maintained throughout payment schedule.

 Awards are based on scholastic achievement, career goals, leadership skills, community involvement, and accomplishments.
 Applications must be typed and forms are available electronically by contacting the Santa Clara County Farm Bureau office.
 This form may be scanned or copied.
 Applications must be complete and include the following: